Keyboard shortcuts

 RUST_LOG=trace akamu-cli issue ... # full JWS content and all internal steps

-The default level is warn, which prints only errors and warnings.
+The default level (no -v flag and no RUST_LOG) is warn, which prints only errors and warnings.

 Error messages and troubleshooting